pattisapu01/TPM-FoodTruck/Proposal.md

 **Timelines:** The project will take 4 weeks to complete.
 2 weeks for Backend \[Including Scheduled Job\], 1 week for front end and 1 week for testing.
 Front end and backend can start in parallel.
-Backend can use mock data to simulate calls from front end.
+Front end can use mock data to simulate calls to back end until back end is ready.
+Added 1 week extra for integration between fromt end and backend and bug fixes in the QA cycle.

 **Resources:** This project requires 3 resources.
 1 Front end Engineer experienced in iOS and Android, 1 middle tier \[REST API\] and DB